 The paper must incorporate some materials in a Slavic or other East/Central European language.
 Your level of proficiency will determine the extent to which foreign language materials should be used.
 For example, beginning students might incorporate titles of books or articles or place names in the original Slavic language; intermediate students might read some passages in the original from relevant sources; advanced students might base their paper on sources in the given language.
 Individual presentations should be 10-15 minutes in length; joint presentations should be 15-20 minutes in length.

-If you would like to participate in the conference, please submit a proposal (a title and a one-sentence description) by Friday, March 23, 2018.
+If you would like to participate in the conference, please submit a proposal (a title and a one-sentence description) to a faculty member on your campus and to the conference coordinators (below) by Friday, March 08, 2019.

 Abstracts / RSVP